|

 At about the same time that stimulation-produced analgesia was being discovered, pharmacological investigations were revealing the presence of receptors in the brain to which opiates bind specifically.
 This suggested that there were naturally occurring morphine-like compounds in the brain that could bind to these receptors.
 Subsequently, two pentapeptides, the enkephalins, and certain other peptides, the endorphins, were isolated from brain tissue and shown to have analgesic effects like morphine when injected systemically or into the ventricle.
 These compounds are found at many places within the central nervous system, but, notably, they occur in the periaqueductal gray matter and the area of the spinal cord from which the spinothalamic tract has been shown to originate.
 The opiate receptors have also been seen on the terminals of primary afferent neurons in the dorsal horn; some investigators believe these are the terminals of nociceptive axons.

 Fig. 6-10.
 The endogenous pain suppression theory includes a negative feedback system in which spinothalamic tract cells (1), activated by noxious input, activate cells of the periaqueductal gray matter (2), which in turn activate descending pathways from the nucleus raphe magnus (3) and the locus ceruleus or nuclei subceruleus and parafacicularis (4).
 At the segmental spinal cord, interneurons (5 and 6) activated by these descending impulses inhibit further activation of spinothalamic tract cells.
-Also shown are the sites of action of dorsal column influences and morphine (Basbaum AI and Fields HL: Ann Neurol 4:451-462, 1978).
+Also shown are the sites of action of dorsal column influences and morphine (Basbaum AI and Fields HL: Ann Neurol 4:451-462, 1978). |

 From the preceding observations, Basbaum and Fields (1978) proposed what they called an endogenous pain suppression system.
 The model, shown in Figure 6-10, proposes that noxious stimulation excites nociceptors, which, in turn, excite cells of the spinothalamic tract, giving rise to pain sensations.
 Spinothalamic fibers excite cells of the periaqueductal gray matter, which, in turn, excite cells of the nucleus raphe magnus.
 The latter cells can also be excited by nociceptive inputs via other pathways.
 Axons of raphe magnus neurons descend in the dorsolateral funiculus, and their activity excites interneurons in the spinal cord that contain endorphins as a transmitter substance.
 When released, the endorphins block the release of transmitter substance (possibly substance P, another peptide compound) onto spinothalamic tract cells, preventing or reducing further nociceptive discharges in them.
 This is an example of a negative feedback loop in which the output of a group of cells, in this case the spinothalamic tract cells, is used to reduce its input, in this case the amount of nociceptive input.
 The effect of the system is to reduce subsequent pain sensation.
 The model suggests that morphine acts by exciting the system at the periaqueductal gray matter.

-that leads to painful sensations also leads to the prevention
+The endogenous pain suppression system proposes that activity that leads to painful sensations also leads to the prevention or reduction of further pain sensations. |

 This model explains the effects of morphine (systemically and locally injected), of periaqueductal gray matter and nucleus raphe magnus stimulation, and of endorphins on pain sensitivity, at least in part.
 However, naloxone administration and serotonin depletion only partially block the effect of periaqueductal gray matter stimulation, implying that there must be an additional mechanism for this effect.